Pro-Tik/ANOM-2.0/README.md

 ---

-## How to Use (For the upcoming release)
+## How to Use (Step-by-Step)
-- Install Python 3.9+
+1. Install Python 3.9 or newer.
-- Clone this repo
+2. Clone this repository to your computer.
+3. Open terminal or command prompt and navigate to the cloned directory.
-- Run `python anom.py`
+4. Run the program with `python anom.py`.
-- Set username and start chatting by connecting to peers
+5. On first launch, set your username.
+6. Share your username or node info with friends.
+7. Add peer nodes using their usernames or IPs in the config.
+8. Start sending and receiving anonymous, unstoppable messages!

 ---